 *Please note that the amount a student receives in PTS Grant aid is also dependent on whether they were awarded the PTS Promise for Ministry Award, as the combination of the PTS Grant and Promise for Minsitry Award cannot exceed the PTS Grant maximums listed in the Merit-based awards section below.
-Questions about aid programs and application procedures should be directed to the the Office of Financial Aid.
+Questions about aid programs and application procedures should be directed to the Office of Admissions and Financial Aid.

 This grant program is designed to help our students reduce their dependency on educational loans.
 Awardees must work a minimum of 10 hours per week and attempt to raise money from outside sources in order to be considered for this need-based PTS aid program.
 The award maximum for single students and married students without children is $2,000 per year.
 Single and married students with children may qualify for up to $4,000 per year.
 Grant recipients must: